content-left-bg.png

 Before the activity, all adult supervisors:

-• must be familiar with the contents of the CARA record
+• must be familiar with the contents of the CARA record, including the emergency and supervision plans.

 During the activity, all adult supervisors:

-• must comply with control measures from the CARA record and adapt as hazards arise
+• must comply with control measures from the CARA record and adapt as hazards arise.

-• must suspend the activity if the conditions become unfavourable.
+The activity must be suspended if the conditions become unfavourable.

 Supervisor qualifications

-• At least 1 adult supervisor is required to be:
+At least 1 adult supervisor is either:

 • an adult supervisor, working under the direct supervision of a registered teacher, with demonstrated competence (knowledge and skills) in the activity, its potential hazards and safe use of equipment specific to the activity.

-• At least 1 adult supervisor is required to be:
+At least 1 adult supervisor is either:

 • an adult supervisor, working under the direct supervision of a registered teacher, with a current relevant trade qualification or similar.

-For high risk and extreme risk activities:
+High risk and extreme risk activities

-• At least 1 adult supervisor is required to be:
+At least 1 adult supervisor is either:

-• relevant VET trainer qualifications; or
+• relevant VET trainer qualifications

 • another method determined by the principal.